 Despite ostensibly laudable intentions, the bill’s answer to crime is simply more crime and more punishment: its clauses impose an increase of offences, together with more and longer prison sentences, and with wider implementation of mandatory sentences which take away the discretion of judges who are presented with the full facts.

 And there is already a massive backlog in criminal trials – made worse by Covid restrictions but existing before – with some trials now being listed for 2023.
-On 2 April the House of Lords constitution committee published a report showing that the pre-Covid waiting list of Crown Court trials had leapt from 39,000 to 56,000.
+On 2 April the House of Lords constitution committee published a report showing that the pre-Covid waiting list of Crown Court trials had since leapt from 39,000 to 56,000.

 Added to this, the closure of local magistrates’ courts (usually with selling off the buildings) and huge pressures on police time have meant justice both delayed and denied.
 Those charged and remanded face long periods in custody, while crime victims are kept waiting.